Olympic Qualifier #5/6 USA

 TWO DAYS, ONE VENUE

-As the Olympic qualification window narrowed, the stop became less about peak performance and more about execution under constraint — returning to the same hill, reading the same conditions, and managing volatility across back-to-back competition days.
+As the season reached its final stretch, the stop became less about peak performance and more about execution under constraint — returning to the same hill, reading the same conditions, and managing volatility across back-to-back competition days.

 It was a format that rewarded precision — and punished deviation.